hurtigruten/enzo/README.md

 This module is meant to be used by a script, Slack bot, etc. that need to cache price and availability in Seaware and needs the following:

-- Deno needs to be installed, check the [website](https://deno.land/).
+- Deno needs to be installed locally and on the Bizlogic Server, check the [website](https://deno.land/).

+- Recommend using VS Code + the Deno extension for developing locally.

 - In Seaware, "Custom Availability Search" rules need to be in place for every search the cache application wishes to perform (that means that any potential